 - Garlic powder and/or onion powder

-- Buffalo sauce (try this keto buffalo sauce, too!)
+- Buffalo sauce (try this keto buffalo sauce or this simple buffalo sauce recipe)

 - Honey and Balsamic